gtk-rs/gtk-rs.github.io/docs-src/tutorial/gir_tutorial.md

 ### Optional features of your project

-If your project depends on a certain feature of a create, there are two ways you can handle this.
+If your project depends on a certain feature of a create, there are two ways you can handle this with your Cargo.toml.

-#### A Always enable it
-If you always want to enable this feature, just add `features = ["feature_name"]` to the crate providing the feature.

-#### B Enable it with a feature
+#### A: Enable it with a feature
 You can give users of your wrapper the option to enable the feature or leave it disabled.
 To do that, add

 ```toml
 [features]
 my_feature_name = ["crate_providing_feature/feature_name"]
 ```

+#### B: Always enable it
+If you always want to enable this feature, just add `features = ["feature_name"]` to the info about the crate providing the feature.

 ## Words of the end